HUMAN RIGHTS DAY: Salesians Highlight Programs that Provide Education for Marginalized Youth

 For more than 30 years, homeless children have received support at Don Bosco City in Medellin, Colombia, one of the oldest and largest programs for street children in Latin America.
 The program serves both boys and girls and goes beyond traditional homeless shelters by providing a three-stage program which culminates in vocational training.
 First, youth are given safety and shelter, along with food and clothing.
 Next, youth move into a special house where they receive remedial education and learn to live with others.
 In the final stage, youth receive jobs skills training or attend local schools.
 Through this model of education and rehabilitation, youth are able to learn the skills needed to support themselves and break the cycle of poverty.
 Learn more about Salesian Missions programs in Colombia >

 Children’s Parliaments in India are some of the projects in which the Salesians have pledged to ensure that the voices of children are heard.
-Over 7,600 children participate in the Andhra Region Parliament, part of the Tsunami Project which aims to improve education for the most vulnerable children.
+More than 7,600 children participate in the Andhra Region Parliament, part of the Tsunami Project which aims to improve education for the most vulnerable children.
 The objective of this Parliament is to educate young people to know their rights and to work to reduce inequalities and injustices.
 Learn more about Salesian Missions programs in India >

 In the Philippines, drop-out rates double as children reach secondary school, according to UNICEF, and there are more than 11 million out-of-school youth.
 Salesian Missions’ Tuloy Foundation provides a second chance for at-risk youth to succeed in school.
 Street children are able to take part in an alternative learning module with five levels of instruction in six subjects.
 Children progress from first grade through high school.
 Older youth pursue vocational training in a variety of technologies, including automotive, electrical, welding and woodworking.
 Learn more about Salesian Missions programs in the Philippines >